alanz0u/fcsb/README_template.md

 ## Description
 <!-- A brief description of what the project is, what it does, and why it is useful. -->
-A light weight Command Line Interface chat system based on Python and websocket.
+A light weight Command Line Interface chat system based on Python and WebSocket.
 Features include:
 1. Private text messaging
 2. Group messaging